gflewis/datapump/docs/index.md

 title: Getting started with DataPump 3.5
 description: Exporting ServiceNow data to Oracle, SQL Server, MySQL or PostgreSQL with SNDML 3.5 and the DataPump App
 ---
+## Introduction

 DataPump is a contributed application which can be used to export ServiceNow data to Oracle, Microsoft SQL Server, MySQL or PostgreSQL.
 This application has two parts:

+* A Java application (Java agent) which runs the exports.
+  This application is executed on a Linux or Windows server.
 * A scoped ServiceNow app (**x_108443_sndml**) which is installed in the ServiceNow instance.
-  This application is used to configure and manage the export jobs.
+  This application is used to configure the agent and manage the export jobs.
-* A Java application which runs the exports.
-  This application is executed on a Linux or Windows server.

 Both parts can be downloaded from [https://github.com/gflewis/sndml3/releases](https://github.com/gflewis/sndml3/releases).

-Beginning with Release 3.5.0.10, the **Assets** section of the release will contain a ZIP file containing the following:
+Beginning with Release 3.5.0.10, the **Assets** section of the release will contain a ZIP file with the following:
 * **DataPump-v3.5.x.x-Install.xml** - _Update Set to install the ServiceNow app_
 * **sndml-3.5.x.x-mssql.jar** - _JAR file for use with Microsoft SQL Server_
 * **sndml-3.5.x.x-mysql.jar** - _JAR file for use with MySQL_